 Are you taking enough risk, or maybe not enough risk?
-Understanding your risk profile and investing appropriately for your risk will be the biggest determinant of returns for your KiwiSaver.
+Understanding your risk profile and investing appropriately for your risk will be the biggest determinant of returns for your KiwiSaver account.
 If you're invested for the longer term you need to be taking more risk (growth-orientated fund) if you're invested for the short term you need to be taking less risk (income orientated or conservative fund).

-Don’t take enough risk and your money won’t be working hard enough for you and take too much risk and you risk losing a significant chunk of your KiwiSaver just when you need it.
+Don’t take enough risk and your money won’t be working hard enough for you and take too much risk and you risk losing a significant chunk of your KiwiSaver balance just when you need it.
 That was the case for many prospective first home buyers sitting in growth funds during the recent COVID-19 market downturn.
-With a first home purchase within a three-year horizon, people need to taper down the risk of their Kiwisaver fund.
+With a first home purchase within a three-year horizon, people need to taper down the risk of their KiwiSaver fund.

 A recent survey showed that more than half of New Zealanders sit in funds that do not suit their objectives.
 This is understandable as fund choice is often an afterthought and never really sits at the centre of your thought process when you choose your KiwiSaver scheme.

 For someone that spends a lifetime failing to realise they were in the wrong fund, the lack of action could cost them more than $240k.